top of page

 A good Xolo family is one where everyone is on the same page and committed to consistent rules and boundaries.

-Xolos are generally not suited to novice dog owners and may be challenging for families who have only owned very easy-going, biddable breeds.
+Xolos are generally not suited to novice dog owners and may be challenging for families who have only owned very easy-going, biddable breeds - it really depends on the individual families, their proven dedication, and access to resources for raising such a unique breed.

-Xolo families must be committed to a high level of socialisation/exposure and puppy training.
+Xolo families must be committed to a high level of socialisation/exposure and puppy training - this is non-negotiable.

 Learn more about Xolos here.